React and Node.js: A combination for development in 2024-2025

 Pros and cons of using React

-React is a popular library, and there are many ready-to-use solutions available, which reduce development time.
+React is a popular library, and there are many ready-to-use solutions available, which reduce software development time.
 And you can create your own reusable components to quickly make a UI.
 The technology has enough flexibility for scaling and adding new features, which makes it suitable for MVPs.

 The only disadvantage of React is that it's not very convenient for SEO as it is based on JavaScript.
 However, SEO doesn't always play a great role.
 For instance, at Ronas IT, we utilized it to build interfaces for the UK Retreats travel web app offering stays across the UK by subscription.
 Because the app had closed access, no arguments were preventing us from using React.js in that case.